 Uruguay manager Marcelo Bielsa screams at reporter after World Cup elimination following goalie drama

-Uruguay's World Cup exit is marked by friction, ill-discipline, and a confrontation between manager Marcelo Bielsa and a reporter.
+Uruguay's World Cup exit is overshadowed by manager Marcelo Bielsa's confrontational behavior and internal team friction.

 Velocity